justincampbell/talks/make-up-your-own-hello-world.md

 When I go find help, am I welcomed or ridiculed for not getting it?
 Is there a vocal minority of people that make you embarrassed to be a part of that community?
+In a way, this matters more than any other aspect of a language, because it affects everyone who uses it.

 ---